 Ingredients

-- Vegetables: Raw mangoes, fresh coriander, green chillies, garlic, curry leaves,
+- Vegetables: Unripe mangoes, fresh coriander leaves, green chillies, garlic, curry leaves,

 - Spices: Mustard seeds, cumin seeds, asafoetida, turmeric powder, dried red chillies and salt.